PushX SOV Service

 In considering how we as a hauling corporation wish to approach the issue in terms of safety for both the customer and the hauler, while ensuring the ability to serve the greatest variety of customers living in sov nullsec, we’ve decided to do things a bit differently than historical freight agreements.

-You may be wondering why we’d go to the expense and effort of setting up our own citadel network rather than simply arrange blue standings in stations, as other organizations do.
+You may be wondering why we’d go to the expense and effort of setting up our own structure network rather than simply arrange blue standings in stations, as other organizations do.
 In addition to the aforementioned security concerns, we’re preparing for a post-outpost galaxy.
 Keeping track of which of our customer’s outposts are at accessible in the long run could interfere with the dependability of our service.
 Instead, PushX aims to maintain neutrality and control the delivery endpoints ourselves.
-Our customers know their goods can’t be trapped in a citadel because of the asset safety system, and we know that our JF pilots will have a safe home regardless of the current political situation.
+Our customers know their goods can’t be trapped in a structure because of the asset safety system, and we know that our JF pilots will have a safe home regardless of the current political situation.